seless-yuu/RepositoryHeatmap/README.md

 ### Download Binary

-You can download the latest binary from the [releases page](https://github.com/your-username/repositoryheatmap/releases).
+You can download the latest binary for your platform from the [releases page](https://github.com/your-username/repositoryheatmap/releases):

+- Windows AMD64: `repository-heatmap-windows-amd64.exe`
+- macOS Apple Silicon: `repository-heatmap-darwin-arm64`
+- Linux AMD64: `repository-heatmap-linux-amd64`

 ### Build from Source